omics-kitchen/ContrApption/README.md

     Note: ContrApption is currently in beta testing

 ContrApption interactively visualizes RNA-Seq style datasets from a single function call, using HTML to create sharable documents without the need to write or host a Shiny app.
 ContrApption interacts with other widgets using [crosstalk](https://rstudio.github.io/crosstalk/).
+For the full `ContrApption` vignette, click [here](https://github.com/omics-kitchen/ContrApption).

 ## Modes